AtulKumar69/Licious-Clone/README.md

 # Licious-clone

 This is our first project at Masai School Unit-2 construct week after learning HTML, CSS & JAVASCRIPT.
+* Licious is leading to  deliver one-stop fresh meat.It is India’s first D2C Unicorn, The company operates on a farm-to-fork model, owning the entire back-end supply chain and cold chain

 * Here is the link of our website live on netlify: https://licious.netlify.app/